San Pedro Department, Paraguay: Hydrography

 The west side of the territory is nurtured by the Paraguay River.

 The rivers: Ypané, Jejuí Guazú, Aguaraymi, Aguaray Guazú, Maduvirá and Tacuatí cross the entire department.

 The Corrientes River is by the east of the department.

 In San Pedro the swamps are abundant: Piripucú, San Antonio, Yetyty, Tapiracuai, Peguahó, Mbutuy, Tobatiry and Aguaraymi.
 There are also the lagoons Vera and Blanca.

 The most important ports are: Milagro, Colorado, Santa Rosa, Tacurú Pytá, Uno, Laurel, Jejuí, Mbopicuá, Santa Elena and Uruguaitá.

 Nature and Vegetation

+Tree-cover loss year in San Pedro, 2001-2024, from the Global Forest Change dataset.

 This territory is located between two ecosystems: the Central Forest and the Central Littoral.

 Due to deforestation, the primary resource of the department, which is the forestall resource, is nowadays the most affected, all as a result of the human activity.

 Some plant species are in danger of extinction, such as: yvyra paje, cedar, nandyta, victoria cruziana.
 And among the animal species: the tucan guazú (big toucan), guazutí, jacaré overo, mboi jagua and lobopé.

 The protected areas are: part of the San Joaquín Mountains, Blanca Lagoon, and the Milagros and Puerto Rosario Swamps.

+Environment

+In 2023 and 2024, in the Eastern Region of Paraguay, the San Pedro Department had the most fires.